pytest-dev/pytest-django/docs/managing_python_path.rst

 ------------------------------------

-By default, pytest-django tries to find Django projects by automatically finding the project ``manage.py`` file and adding its directory to the Python path.
+By default, pytest-django tries to find Django projects by automatically finding the project's ``manage.py`` file and adding its directory to the Python path.

 Finding the ``manage.py`` file uses the same algorithm as pytest uses to find ``pytest.ini``: Each test root directories parents will be searched for ``manage.py``